-Service Providers may desire a Kantara Approval in advance of there being any operational history on which a Period-of-Time assessment could be based.
-Kantara provides for such circumstances by accepting a Day-Zero (DZ) Assessment (i.e. one in which there is no operational record to underpin the quality of the assessment) as an interim measure, conditional upon a PoT Assessment being provided within a specific period (see below).
+It is a basic Kantara requirement that Approved services are fully operational.
+However, Service Providers may desire a Kantara Approval in advance of there being any operational history on which a Period-of-Time (PoT) assessment could be based.
+Kantara provides for such circumstances by accepting a Ready-to-Operate (RTO) Assessment (i.e. one in which there is no operational record to underpin the quality of the assessment) as an interim measure, conditional upon a PoT Assessment being provided within a specific period (see below) after the point in time at which operational records begin to be generated.

+‘Ready-to-Operate’ shall be understood to require that the service meets all applicable criteria to the fullest extent practicable but for the provision of proof of effective operation through the furnishing as evidence of records accumulated during the service’s operations.
+Other findings notwithstanding, no lesser readiness shall be accepted by Assessors as being sufficient to uphold a finding of conformance during a ‘Ready-to-Operate’ assessment.
+‘Nearly-Ready-to-Operate’ is not a conformant state.

+The availability of a RTO assessment is only open to providers of services at Assurance Levels 2, 3 and 4.
+All AL1 services shall be regarded as being operational by default and therefore be subject to a Period-of-Time audit.

-Service Providers which elect to seek Approval based on a DZ Assessment may submit their Application at any time at which they are able to fulfill the applicable SAC, supported by their chosen Kantara-Accredited Assessor’s DZ Report, subject to the requirement that they must subsequently provide an Assessment Report based upon a PoT Assessment conformant to the operational period described above.
+Service Providers which elect to seek Approval based on a RTO Assessment may submit their Application at any time at which they are able to fulfill the applicable SAC, supported by their chosen Kantara-Accredited Assessor’s RTO Report, subject to the requirement that they must subsequently provide an Assessment Report based upon a PoT Assessment conformant to the operational period described below.

+When Approval is granted on the basis of a RTO assessment the status of the Approval shall carry the qualifier ‘Ready To Operate’.

 Period-of-Time Assessments

-It is a Kantara condition of (Full, versus Component) Approval that Services must be already operational before being subjected to an Assessment.
-The following periods of time are the minimum periods for which services must be operating before a Period-of-Time (PoT) assessment can commence (i.e. one addressing a period of time over which the Service has been operational and therefore has a history which can provide supporting evidence):
+When the subject Service is already operational prior to being subjected to an Assessment, or becomes operational after previously undergoing a RTO assessment, the following periods of time are the minima for which services must be operating before a Period-of-Time (PoT) assessment can commence (i.e. one addressing a period of time over which the Service has been operational and therefore has established logs and records of operations which can provide adequate supporting evidence):